Luxury Market in China: Why Luxury Brands Should Start Online?

 Tmall offers luxury brands a variety of segments that are different from its competitors.
 This can make it difficult for newcomers to China to navigate.
 Tmall Classic, Tmall Global, and The Luxury Pavilion are just a few of the many opportunities Alibaba’s online landscape offers brands to build their brand, market, merchandise, and sell in China.

 Tmall Classic requires brands to have inventory or products in China.
-Tmall uses algorithms that customize a customer’s page based on their previous shopping habits.
+Tmall uses algorithms that customize customer’s page based on their previous shopping habits.
 They also compare promotions and calculate the best price discounts.

 Tmall Global, a cross-border marketplace, was launched in 2014.
 Tmall Global allows brands to sell across borders and bypass China’s strict product registration requirements.
 It is a strong competitor to JD.com and VIP.com, as well as Xiaohongshu and established daigou sellers.